BinRoot/Hyperlink/README.txt

 Dev Notes:
 - need to ignore non-http(s) links such as javascript:void(0);
-  + function created. now need to use it.
+  # function created. now need to use it.
+  + now need to test for edge cases. http://site.com#tag
 - use db cache, then fresh lookup, updating db if necessary
+  # initial set up done.
+  + now need to added counts as well as solidify schema